madanyc/workfront-learn.en/help/basic-reporting/create-a-basic-grouping.md

 ---
-title: Create a Basic Grouping
+title: Create a basic grouping
 description:  In this video, you will learn what a grouping is, how to create a grouping, and how to share a grouping with other users in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video